-Cynthia Levine is an assistant professor in the Department of Psychology at the University of Washington.
+Cynthia Levine (she/her) is an assistant professor in the Department of Psychology at the University of Washington.
 She received her bachelor’s degree in psychology from Princeton University and her Ph.D. in social psychology from Stanford University.
 She also completed postdoctoral training in health psychology at Northwestern University.
 Dr. Levine’s research focuses on how the sociocultural context shapes health and well-being.
 Outside of the lab, she enjoys cooking, running, drinking good coffee, and exploring Seattle.

-Kim Bourne is a first year Ph.D. student in the social area.
+Kim Bourne (she/her/hers) is a 4th year Ph.D. student in the social area.
 She received her BA in Psychology and Spanish from Colby College in 2016.
 After graduation she took a year-long lab manager position in the West Interpersonal Lab at New York University, directed by Tessa West, Ph.D.
 She then spent two years working as a lab manager for the Davidson Intergroup Studies Lab at Davidson College, directed by Jessica Good, Ph.D.
 Her research interests are broadly centered around the social, behavioral and health implications of diversity and inequality for both advantaged and disadvantaged groups.
 Outside of the lab she enjoys running, skiing, cooking, and exploring Seattle and the greater Seattle area.